cwooldridge1/simply-svelte/README.md

 ## Contributions

-While I developed Simply Svelte, I wholeheartedly welcome contributions to the project!
+I wholeheartedly welcome contributions to the project!
 If you have suggestions, improvements, or bug fixes, please feel free to make a pull request or open an issue.

 ## Conclusion

-Simply Svelte is a labor of love designed to provide a fast and efficient way to kickstart your freelance projects.
+Simply Svelte is a labor of love designed to provide a fast and efficient way to kickstart your projects.
 It offers a hand-picked set of packages and a tech stack proven to be effective for small to medium-sized projects.
 I hope you find this template as useful as I do.
 I look forward to seeing what you build with it!